 So far, you’ve learned what an LOI is, how legally binding it is, and how it serves as a stepping-stone to your business sale.
 Now, what could go wrong?
 Plenty.

-9 LOI mistakes to avoid when selling your business
+12 mistakes to avoid with your LOI

 Here are some common problems you might run into as a seller with a letter of intent, plus tips on how to avoid them.